DXChrono Desktop

 DX Cluster

-DX Cluster tab: host, port, login callsign, cluster type, and spot display options.
+DX Cluster tab: connection profiles (primary and failover) and spot display options.

 PSK Reporter